 The Bachelor of Arts in Communication program provides students with hands-on experiences in journalism and communication as well as an understanding of the social and cultural impact of media.
 NDNU students are well prepared for positions in a vast range of fields such as journalism, public relations, corporate communication, and marketing.
 A strong internship program provides opportunities for practical application and access to job opportunities.
 The Argonaut is our award-winning newspaper and website that gives students an opportunity to dive into the process of news production from writing and editing to layout and advertising sales.
-Students in other majors are also able to obtain a Minor in Communication.
+Students can earn a degree in General Communication or choose a concentration in Public Relations or Media Studies.
+Students in other majors are also able to obtain a minor in Communication.

-- Students will develop the ability to understand and demonstrate adherence to ethical principles in all forms of communication. - Students will develop the ability to critically evaluate the role of mass media in a democracy as well the ability to communicate through the written word in a clear, concise and informative manner. - Students will develop the ability to develop a speech that informs or persuades using research and critical thinking skills. - Students will develop the ability to understand and recognize the influence of mass media in global and diversity issues. - Students will develop the ability to understand the history of mass media; to demonstrate an understanding of what makes a good news story; to distinguish between news and opinion; to meet deadlines; to demonstrate an understanding of the journalistic provisions of the First Amendment; to practice team collaboration skills.
+- Students will develop the ability to understand and demonstrate adherence to ethical principles and recognize the role diversity plays in all communication. - Students will develop the ability to critically evaluate the role of mass media's effect on culture and its role in a democracy. - Students will develop their abilities in speech to inform or persuade using research and critical thinking skills. - Students will master the use of emerging technologies in all communication. - Students will develop the ability to write effectively in a clear, concise, and informative manner.